briann-bui/sha_engine_core/README.md

 # SHA-256 Engine IP Core

-A synthesizable SHA-256 core written in SystemVerilog, meant to be used as a clean RTL IP block in larger hardware designs.
+A synthesizable SHA-256 core written in SystemVerilog, meant to be used as a clean RTL IP block in larger hardware designs, I write code with friends.

 This version only covers the core itself — no bus wrapper, padding engine, register map, or testbench yet.